Heesun Andes, Owner and Head Trainer

 2. Association of Canine Scent Work NW1 Trial, hosted by Pocono Nose Work: Heesun's rescue, Lakota will be competing for his first NW1 Title.
 He is a German Shepard/Belgian Malinois Mix rescued from Common Sense for Animals.

-3. Performance Scent Dog Trial in Frenchtown, hosted by Kindred Companions.
+3. Performance Scent Dog Trial in PA, hosted by Y2K9.
 Heesun and her students will compete in the categories of buildings, distance, containers, and speed.
 Lakota and Kimmi are up for three titles.
 Wish us luck!

 4. Applied Zoopharmacognosy Workshop: July 21st-22nd Arizona